MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - Easy to integrate, since everything is inside of a single .c and .h file
 - Hot reloadable scripting language, by having every mod be a DLL that isn't able to store state
 - Hot reloadable configuration language, by having the modder create a function starting with a special name like `define_human_` for every new human type they want to introduce
-- Easy to search in, cause every mod is limited to one file, and even Notepad has Ctrl+F support

 # Example program